Oh Kegels… these pelvic floor exercises certainly get a lot of press, but do they work? And are they actually helpful?

-Dr. Kegel’s also invented a device for measuring pelvic floor strength.
-The original exercises he recommended included the use of a resistance aid (like these) and were not just simple contract and release exercises.
+Dr. Kegel also invented a device for measuring pelvic floor strength.
+The original exercises he recommended included the use of a bladder-shaped resistance aid (here is a version similar to the one he recommended, and here is the more modern version).
+So, unlike what many of us are told practice today, the original Kegels were not just simple contract and release exercises.

 This is the reason that many pelvic floor therapists recommend Kegel exercise weights or even stone eggs in conjunction with Kegel exercises.
 My physical therapist explained that Kegels without weights are somewhat like just squeezing your arm muscle, while adding the weight is like using a dumbbell in arm exercises.
 Both can be effective, but adding a weight will provide better results over the long term.